Part 1 of this blog can be found here. This part covers our ascent of Mount Tochal, part of our acclimatisation for Damavand.

 Now, on the final broad ridge, the principal reason we had come to Iran came into view.

 There 40 miles to the east rose Mount Damavand.
 I got myself into a good rhythm and followed the others.

 By 11am I was at the top, a couple of minutes behind the leading group.
 It was beautiful and still.
 Here I am.

 And here is a video clip at the summit.
 And no, Phil is not doing what you might think he is doing!

 Rob and I shared out some Jelly Babies, Arrvind arrived 15 minutes later and then we generally festered allowing the altitude to do the necessary to our red blood cell count.

 Damavand drew the eye, but waves of dry ragged peaks ranged around to the north and north-west.
 To the north but unseen to us lay the Caspian Sea.
 It is the moist air from that direction that deposits copious amounts of snow on these mountains in winter.
-But now, in August, the snow line was well over 4,000m so that only a few of the peaks had much snow on them.
+But now, in August, the snow line was well over 4,000m so that snow was only on a few of the peaks.